-Although few people want to find centipedes or millipedes in their homes, neither of these bugs cause damage or disease, or breed indoors.
+Although few people want to find centipedes or millipedes in their homes unless they're pets, neither of these bugs cause damage or disease, or breed indoors.
 Because they usually just wander into homes accidentally, these arthropods are considered to be occasional invaders.

 - Body: Can be as short as 1/4 inch in length or as long as 6 inches.
 The body is made up of 15 or more segments, all of a similar size.

 - Legs: Centipedes have one pair of legs on each body segment—and they have a lot of body segments (thus their name).
 The first pair of legs has a set of poison claws, or fangs, which they use to paralyze their prey.
 The back legs are longer than the others and are used as antennae.

 - Color: Yellowish to dark brown or even reddish-green.

 - Food: Feed on small insects, spiders, earthworms, and snails.

 - Movement: Centipedes can move about very quickly on their long legs.